fixme-lausanne/totem/README.md

 How to Run
 ----------

-First, start the dispatcher with: `node dispatcher.js`.
+First, start the dispatcher with: `python /root/totem/dispatcher.py` (we don't live in the past so it's python 3).
 And then, start the Web Manager with: `cd web-manager` and `meteor`.

 _Note: you may need to change the IP address of the dispatcher in Web Manager global file: `web-manager/00_globals.js`_